Last Updated on January 15, 2025

 Admission: free, although donations are welcome.

-Note: to avoid times of prayer when the mosque is not open to visitors, it’s best to visit early in the morning or mid-afternoon.
-During May-September there is a sound and light performance each evening, alternating between Turkish, English, French, and German on different evenings.
+Note: To avoid prayer times when the mosque is not open to visitors, it’s best to visit early in the morning or mid-afternoon.
+Also, women must wear head coverings (scarves, etc.), and no shorts are allowed.
+During May-September, there is a sound and light performance each evening, alternating between Turkish, English, French, and German on different evenings..

 Don’t Miss Hagia Sophia

 Adjacent to the Blue Mosque is the beautiful Hagia Sophia, another of the best places to visit in the city.
-It is Turkey’s most popular tourist attraction.
+It’s one of Turkey’s most popular tourist attractions.

-Originally built as a basilica (the Church of Holy Wisdom) and later turned into a mosque, it now enjoys a third life as a museum…well, not quite…
+Originally built as a basilica (the Church of Holy Wisdom) and later turned into a mosque, it now enjoys a third life as a museum…well, perhaps not entirely.

 Nevertheless, Hagia Sophia remains an incredible building, all the more so since it is still standing after 1500 years.
 During those years is has endured countless earthquakes, wars, and fires.
 It’s also outlived two empires.

-Incorporating both Christian and Muslim influences – it was converted into a mosque in 1453 – it’s one of the most spectacular buildings in Istanbul.
+It was converted into a mosque in 1453, incorporating Christian and Muslim influences.
+It is one of the most spectacular buildings in Istanbul.
 Its vast dome is over 100 feet in diameter and nearly 200 feet high.
-The marble floors below it are cracked and worn away by time.
+The marble floors below it are cracked and worn away over time.

-Don’t miss going to the upper level and visiting early in the morning before tour groups arrive.
-And be careful walking outside since the large stones can be pretty uneven in some places.
+Take advantage of going to the upper level and visiting early in the morning before tour groups arrive.
+But be careful when walking outside since the large stones can be uneven in some places.

-Since only recently has Hagia Sophia been reconverted to a mosque, check with your travel advisor or hotel regarding and changes to the above.
+Since Hagia Sophia has only recently been reconverted to a mosque, check with your travel advisor or hotel regarding changes to the above.

-One of the Top Things to Do in Istanbul: Visit Topkapi Palace
+One of the Places to Visit in Istanbul: Topkapi Palace

-A series of pavilions renown for intrigue and drama, Topkapi Palace at one time housed 5,000 people, including the Sultan and his concubines, slaves, and eunuchs.
-Today its Treasury is home to an incredible display of wealth, including the 86-carat pear-shaped Spoonmaker Diamond.
+A series of pavilions renowned for intrigue and drama, Topkapi Palace once housed 5,000 people, including the Sultan and his concubines, enslaved people, and eunuchs.
+Today, its Treasury is home to an incredible display of wealth, including the 86-carat pear-shaped Spoonmaker Diamond.

 Cankurtaran Mh., 34122